ghdl/ghdl/doc/using/QuickStartGuide.rst

 The `'Hello world'` program
 =======================

-To illustrate the large purpose of `VHDL`, here is a commented `'Hello world'` program:
+To illustrate the large purpose of `VHDL`, here is a commented `'Hello world'` program which saved in a file named :file:`hello.vhdl`:

 .. code-block:: VHDL